 If you’re one of the many communicators, HRs, IT personnel, or marketers whose organizations would make more sense with an employee experience platform, but who still need to make the business case to senior leadership, then this how-to is for you.

-However, getting a business case for a new intranet project signed off or even considered amidst all of these new business challenges that the C-suite is having to contend with is perhaps more challenging than ever.
+Getting a business case for a new intranet project signed off is perhaps more challenging than ever.
 What’s more, despite all of the changes that have taken place in recent times, internal comms teams often still don’t have representation at the highest levels.
 It all means that comms, HR, and others need to make an even stronger business case to get their intranet project fast-tracked.